jesusdoza/next/README.md

 # services

 - clerk - Authentication
-- planetscale - database SQL no longer free on 4-8-2024
+- planetscale - database SQL no longer free on 4-8-2024 and switching to vercel postgress database
 - uploadThing - media

 ## Getting Started